 Ladder-style bookcases are popular double-duty furniture options for small apartments.
 They look chic, and they can store your favorite books, plants, decor, etc, and can provide counter space when needed.

-Alternately, they can be used as a towel rack, vertical garden, or anything else.
+They can be used as a towel rack, vertical garden, or anything else.
 The possibilities are virtually endless.
 You can even switch things up when you get bored of your current setup!

 Double-Duty Coffee Table

 A coffee table is one of the most important pieces of furniture in any home.
-It’s in the place where you spend most of the time when home so you probably use it a lot.
+It’s in the place where you spend most of the time when you are home so you probably use it a lot.

 Thus, thinking of ways to make it stylish and practical is crucial when furnishing the apartment.
-For example, using a restored classic trunk as a table will provide plenty of storage space for common household knick-knacks.
+For example, a restored classic trunk as a table will provide plenty of storage space for common household knick-knacks.
 In addition, if the trunk is big enough, you can put spare pillows, blankets, or throws inside.

 Floor Lamp With Attached Table